Suggested Searches

 NASA

-Low Earth orbit (often known as LEO) encompasses Earth-centered orbits with an altitude of 2,000 km (1,200 mi) or less.
-Low Earth orbit is considered the area in Earth orbit near enough to Earth for convenient transportation, communication, observation, and resupply.
-This is the area where the International Space Station currently orbits and where many proposed future platforms will be located.
+Low Earth orbit (LEO) encompasses Earth-centered orbits with an altitude of 1,200 miles (2,000 km) or less.
+This orbit is considered near enough to Earth for convenient transportation, communication, observation, and resupply.
+It also is the area where the International Space Station currently orbits and where many proposed future platforms will be located.

 What is the LEO Economy?

-The LEO economy is the production, distribution, and trade of goods and services within low Earth orbit.
-As technology progresses, this economic space will grow to include more groups (including but not limited to governmental, commercial, and academic) that will contribute to the LEO economy’s continued expansion and support future sustainable space enterprises.
+Low Earth orbit economy is the production, distribution, and trade of goods and services this region of space.
+As technology progresses, the market will grow to include government agencies, commercial providers, academic organizations, and potentially more, all contributing to the LEO economy’s continued expansion and supporting future sustainable space enterprises.

 Why is expanding in LEO important?